WhaddaMakers/RPi-smart-mirror-tutorial/README.md

 ------------ | -------------
  the dimension of the glass are based on the LED monitor we use! | dssadsadsadsadsadasdas

-Pay attention | Second Header
+PAY ATTENTION | Second Header
 ------------ | -------------
-Content from cell 1 | Content from cell 2
-Content in the first column | Content in the second column
+the dimension of the glass are based on the LED monitor we use! | Content from cell 2 Content in the first column | Content in the second column

 * Aluminium Back plate